webtrees/webtrees.github.io/download/modules.md

 ### Multi-Treeview (MTV) - by H&Hwt - `2.0` - `2.2` - [website](https://github.com/huhwt/huhwt-mtv)

 This module extends the duplicate individual checking by displaying each of the detected individuals in a separate interactive tree view (up to 5) to assist in merging duplicate individuals with complementary information.

+_Note: This module will be discontinued with release v2.2.5.0; the feature is now part of the module Family Tree Assistant (see upper)_.

 ----------